nicoaugereau/burger-store/README.md

 This project is an order system for a hamburger restaurant, with an order page and a page to check the orders placed.

-📣 This project has been updated to Cypress v12 (with cypress-cucumber-preprocessor v4.3.1).
+📣 This project has been updated to Cypress v13 (with cucumber).

 <br>